localpreservation/localpreservation.github.io/_resources/architectural-investigation.md

 Changes to architectural form over time are generally attributable to material durability, improvement in convenience systems, and aesthetics.

 - First, the durability of building materials is affected by weathering, temperature and humidity, by disasters such as storms, floods or fire, or by air pollution from automobiles and industry.
-- Second, changes in architectural form have always been made for convenience' sake-fueled by technological innovations-as people embrace better lighting, plumbing, heating, sanitation, and communication.
+- Second, changes in architectural form have always been made for convenience' sake—fueled by technological innovations-as people embrace better lighting, plumbing, heating, sanitation, and communication.
 People alter living spaces to meet changing family needs.
-Finally, people make changes to architectural form, features, and detailing to conform to current taste and style.
+- Finally, people make changes to architectural form, features, and detailing to conform to current taste and style.

 # Looking More Closely at Historic Building Materials and Features